Shangda-Yang/MLMCBO/README.md

 - MLMC Two-Step Lookahead qEI
 - MLMC Two-Step Lookahead qEI (beta)

-File ```testWholeBo.py``` in the same folder demonstrates an example of a whole BO algorithm using MLMC for 2-EI and plots the results..
+File ```testWholeBo.py``` in the same folder demonstrates an example of a whole BO algorithm using MLMC and MC for 2-EI and plots the results.
 It optimizes a self-defined function defined in ```objectiveFunction.py``` in the ```utils``` folder.

 =======